Certificate in Marriage, Couple, and Family Counseling

 An examination of key concepts in marital and family systems, including the family life cycle, as well as an introduction to various approaches to marital and family therapy.
 Core counseling skills as used in systems therapy will be taught and practiced.
 Prevention services as well as the roles of ethnicity and culture will be studied.

 The treatment of individuals, couples, and families requires multidimensional assessment skills in order to ensure ethical, appropriate, and effective intervention strategies.
-This course is intended to begin the student's process of developing mastery in the assessment and diagnosis of psychopathology as codified in the DSM-V. Biological, psychological, cultural, and systemic factors are considered in the assessment, etiology, and treatment of various disorders.
+This course is intended to begin the student's process of developing mastery in the assessment and diagnosis of psychopathology as codified in the DSM-V-TR.
+Biological, psychological, cultural, and systemic factors are considered in the assessment, etiology, and treatment of various disorders.
 This course is designed for Graduate School of Counseling students.
 Prerequisites for CMHC/MCFC students: GCEP 500, GCEP 501, and GCEP 540.
 Prerequisites for School Counseling students: GCEP 500 and GCEP 501.

 This course is a study of the professional and ethical issues that most effect the preparation for the practice of counseling individuals, couples, and families.
 The course is focused on the development of the professional identity of counselors in training.
 This includes study of legal and ethical issues (including professional mental health organizations and state law) related to licensure and clinical practice, as well as the professional responsibilities of counselors.
 Development and maintenance of private and agency professional practice is also addressed.
 This course is for Clinical Mental Health Counseling, Marriage, Couple & Family and MCFC certificate students only.